Home » Water Quality » Contaminants » Does Chlorine Evaporate from Tap Water? (Quick Answer!)

 6 Faster Ways to Remove Chlorine From Your Water

 Evaporation is one of the best methods to eliminate chlorine from water.
-However, although it’s quite easy, waiting 4-5 days to have a cup of drinking water requires quite the patience.
+However, although it’s quite easy, waiting 4 to 5 days to have a cup of drinking water isn’t practical.
+Fortunately, there are several alternative methods that are quicker.
+We recommend using a water filter.

 1. Boil the Water